Concrete Care

 1. Clearing Snow Safely:

-Instead of metal shovels, use plastic shovels so that surfaces are not scratched.
+Instead of metal shovels, use plastic shovels to avoid scratching surfaces.

-Do not pile heavy snow loads onto specific areas, but if possible, spread them over larger spaces.
+Do not pile heavy snow loads in specific areas; if possible, spread them over larger areas.

-If you deal with large quantities regularly in winters past experiences indicate it would be very beneficial here, consider hiring professional services equipped with proper equipment.
+If you regularly handle large quantities, experience indicates it would be highly beneficial; consider hiring professional services with the proper equipment.

 2. Using Deicers Wisely:

-Whenever possible, choose calcium chloride deicers over sodium chloride (rock salt) because the former is less corrosive and lowers freezing points sufficiently in most situations encountered in the typical residential setting and also when environmental impact is a concern!
+Choose calcium chloride deicers over sodium chloride (rock salt) whenever possible, as they are less corrosive and have lower freezing points in most residential situations and when environmental impact is a concern.

 3. Alternative Deicing Methods: